thanagit-thong/Good-Quote/README.md

 **The Golden Rule:**
 - The AI must be smart enough to never overwrite or delete existing content.
 - It should only neatly insert the new quote under the correct category: WORK or LIFE.
+- Do NOT invent quotes.
+- Do NOT use Anonymous, Unknown
+- Do NOT rely only on quote aggregation websites
 <BR><BR>

 ## 🛠️ HOW IT WORKS